 Results Service/indicator/measure 2015 2016 2017 Material Variations Decision making Council planning decisions upheld at VCAT 75.00% 76.47% 80.95% No comment provided as there is no material variation.
-[Number of VCAT decisions that did not set aside council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 Waste Collection Waste diversion Kerbside collection waste diverted from landfill 55.00% 54.26% 54.76% No comment provided as there is no material variation.
+[Number of VCAT decisions that did not set aside council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 Waste Collection Kerbside collection waste diverted from landfill 22.00% 54.26% 54.76% No comment provided as there is no material variation.
 [Weight of recyclables and green organics collected from kerbside bins / Weight of garbage, recyclables and green organics collected from kerbside bins] x100

-Definitions "Aboriginal child" means a child who is an Aboriginal person "Aboriginal persons" has the came meaning of in the Aboriginal Heritane Act 2006 Aboriginal person has the same meaning as in the Aboriginal heritage Aut 2000 "active library member" means a member of a library who has borrowed a book from the library "CALD" means culturally and linguistically diverse and refers to persons born outside Australia in a country whose national language is not English "class 1 food premises" means food premises, within the meaning of the Food Act 1984, that have been declared as class 1 food premises under section 19C of that Act "class 2 food premises" means food premises, within the meaning of the Food Act 1984, that have been declared as class 2 food premises under section 19C of that Act "Community Care Common Standards "means the Community Care Common Standards for the delivery of HACC services, published from time to time by the Commonwealth "critical non-compliance outcome notification" means a notification received by council under section 19N(3) or (4) of the Food Act 1984, or advice given to council by an authorized officer under that Act, of a deficiency that poses an immediate serious threat to public health "food premises" has the same meaning as in the Food Act 1984 "HACC program" means the Home and Community Care program established under the Agreement entered into for the purpose of the Home and Community Care Act 1985 of the Commonwealth "HACC service" means home help, personal care or community respite provided under the HACC program "local road" means a sealed or unsealed road for which the council is the responsible road authority under the Road Management Act 2004 "major non-compliance outcome notification" means a notification received by a council under section 19N(3) or (4) of the Food Act 1984, or advice given to council by an authorized officer under that Act, of a deficiency that does not pose an immediate serious threat to public health but may do so if no remedial action is taken "MCH" means the Maternal and Child Health Service provided by a council to support the health and development of children within the municipality from birth until school age "population" means the resident population estimated by council "target population" has the same meaning as in the Agreement entered into for the purposes of the Home and Community Care Act 1985 of the Commonwealth "WorkSafe reportable aquatic facility safety incident" means an incident relating to a council aquatic facility that is required to be notified to the Victorian WorkCover Authority under Part 5 of the Occupational Health and Safety Act 2004
+- 'Aboriginal child" means a child who is an Aboriginal person - Aboriginal person" has the same meaning as in the Aboriginal Heritage Act 2006 - "active library member" means a member of a library who has borrowed a book from the library - 'annual report" means an annual report prepared by a council under sections 131, 132 and 133 of the Act - "CALD" means culturally and linguistically diverse and refers to persons born outside Australia in a country whose national language is not English - "class 2 food premises" means food premises, within the meaning of the Food Act 1984, that have been declared as class 2 food premises under section 19C of that class 1 food premises" means food premises, within the meaning of the Food Act 1984, that have been declared as class 1 food premises under section 19C of that - "Community Care Common Standards "means the Community Care Common Standards for the delivery of HACC services, published from time to time by the - 'critical non-compliance outcome notification" means a notification received by council under section 19N(3) or (4) of the Food Act 1984, or advice given to council Commonwealth - by an authorized officer under that Act, of a deficiency that poses an immediate serious threat to public health "food premises" has the same meaning as in the Food Act 1984

+'HACC program" means the Home and Community Care program established under the Agreement entered into for the purpose of the Home and Community Care

+- "HACC service" means home help, personal care or community respite provided under the HACC program Act 1985 of the Commonwealth - 'local road" means a sealed or unsealed road for which the council is the responsible road authority under the Road Management Act 2004 - 'major non-compliance outcome notification" means a notification received by a council under section 19N(3) or (4) of the Food Act 1984, or advice given to council by an authorized officer under that Act, of a deficiency that does not pose an immediate serious threat to public health but may do so if no remedial action is taken "MCH" means the Maternal and Child Health Service provided by a council to support the health and development of children within the municipality from birth until school age - population" means the resident population estimated by council - target population" has the same meaning as in the Agreement entered into for the purposes of the Home and Community Care Act 1985 of the Commonwealth 'WorkSafe reportable aquatic facility safety incident" means an incident relating to a council aquatic facility that is required to be notified to the Victorian NorkCover Authority under Part 5 of the Occupational Health and Safety Act 2004